 - identifying and removing food products that cause allergies

-Always check with a doctor before taking supplements.
-They may interact with other medications or have negative effects.
+Additionally, a person should always check with a doctor before taking supplements as they may interact with other medications or have adverse effects.

 The use of certain essential oils can reduce viral spread among HSV-1 cells.